jenniferlynparsons/jenniferlynparsons/work with me.md

 ### Warning Signs
 _When you don't feel safe in a conversation, how does this manifest itself in your actions or affects?_

-I will get very quiet or may start responding defensively.
+I will get very quiet.
 I will also fidget a lot.

 _What about when you're just not having an "on" or "good" day?_